 When life stress or old emotional patterns cause serious problems with daily functioning, psychotherapy can help you discover the reasons why you are not thriving.
 Through talk therapy, one might learn more positive, effective and healthier ways of coping.
 Whether in an individual, couple, family or group setting, we create a safe space for you to explore your experienced issues and feelings.

-All of our providers see clients for individual therapy.
+All of our providers see adults for individual therapy.

 Couples & Family therapy is a type of psychological counseling (psychotherapy) that can help family members improve communication and resolve conflicts.
 Family therapy is usually provided by a psychologist, clinical social worker or licensed therapist.
 The goal of the therapy is to help family members identify how specific behaviors affect others, learn new ways of relating to each other, resolve conflicts, and open lines of communication between all family members.
 Even health couples can benefit from learning effective ways in resolving differences, properly identifying roles and responsibilities in the home, setting boundaries and communicating in the most effective way.
 Families and couples are a system and many factors are considered when working with them therapeutically.